What You'll Learn

 Ways to help your kids avoid lying in the first place

-Let them know that truth reduces consequences
+Let them know the truth reduces consequences

 For instance, if teens have been drinking at a party, the parent will want them to call to be picked up.
 But kids know there also has to be a consequence for the drinking.
 “There’s a hard balance to strike between having the open dialogue but also setting appropriate limits when necessary,” Dr. Rouse says.